cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code II*

 Our work here isn’t done, we have only told Terraform we want to work with Digital Ocean and nothing more.
-This, by itself does nothing, we need to create some Digital Ocean droplets.
-Terraform has a concept of resource, a resource is typically a service offered by your cloud hosting service, a provider in Terraform’s parlance.
-These resources include but not limited to; VMs(EC2, droplets), Load balancers, database, cache, etc. To create a Digital Ocean droplet, we will declare a droplet resource and pass along arguments like image type—Ubuntu, CentOS, etc, name—hostname of the machine, region—the DO region where we want this resource created, size—size of the droplet.
+This, by itself does nothing.
+Now let's create create some Digital Ocean droplets.
+Terraform has a concept of resource, a resource is typically a service offered by your cloud hosting service, a provider, in Terraform’s parlance.
+These resources include but not limited to; VMs(EC2, droplets), load balancers, database, cache, etc. To create a Digital Ocean droplet, we will declare a droplet resource and pass along arguments like image type&mdash;Ubuntu, CentOS, etc, name&mdash;hostname of the machine, region&mdash;the DO region where we want this resource created, size&mdash;size of the droplet.
 {% highlight javascript %}
 provider "digitalocean" {
-    token = "valid digital ocean token"
+    token = "xxxx-xxxxx-xxxx-xxxx-xxxx"
 }

 resource "digitalocean_droplet" "web" {